 How did Slater Byrne resolve the disputed debt?

-Slater Byrne are a team of professional experts well trained in the debt collection process in Australia.
-For our client, Slater Byrne tailored a dispute resolution process.
-Slater Byrne understands that the main goal of our client is to recover the debt.
+Slater Byrne are a team of debt collection professionals in NZ.
+For our client, Slater Byrne tailored a debt collection techniques process.
+We understand that the main goal of our client is to recover the debt.
 The team also recognises the importance of maintaining good business relations between our client and his debtor.
 Finding common ground was the best solution.

 Slater Byrne knew the debtor was playing games.
 To resolve this, we discussed our options with our client and came up with a strategy to resolve this.